BEng (Hons) Biomedical Materials Science & Engineering, Queen Mary College

 Following her arrival in Hong Kong, Sophie worked as a Research Fellow at City University, Kowloon Tong, developing techniques for analysing trace material evidence in crime laboratories.

-In 2012, Sophie joined Hawkins HFS, and has since provided expertise in materials failure analysis and corrosion incidents.
+In 2012, Sophie joined Hawkins, and has since provided expertise in materials failure analysis and corrosion incidents.
 As a materials engineer, in addition to metal components, Sophie has conducted investigations involving glass, ceramic, and rubber materials.
 More recently she has been involved in liquefaction cases and associated laboratory testing for determining the flow point and moisture content of cargo.
 In addition to her casework, Sophie regularly presents to law firms, P&I Clubs and loss adjusting companies on materials failure analysis and corrosion.

 She is a Principal Associate based I our Hong Kong Office.